- TAX INFO

-- You or anyone else claims an American opportunity or lifetime learning credit (Form 8863) in 2011 with respect to expenses of the student for whom the qualified education expenses were paid.
+You cannot claim a tuition and fees deduction for any student if you or anyone else claims an American opportunity or lifetime learning credit (Form 8863) in 2012 with respect to expenses of the student for whom the qualified education expenses were paid.
 However, a state tax credit will not disqualify you from claiming a tuition and fees deduction.

-Qualified education expenses.
-Generally, qualified education expenses are amounts paid in 2011 for tuition and fees required for the student’s enrollment or attendance at an eligible educational institution.
+Generally, qualified education expenses are amounts you paid in 2012 for tuition and fees required for the student’s enrollment or attendance at an eligible educational institution.
 Required fees include amounts for books, supplies, and equipment used in a course of study if required to be paid to the institution as a condition of enrollment or attendance.
 It does not matter whether the expenses were paid in cash, by check, by credit card, or with borrowed funds.

 Qualified education expenses do not include amounts paid for:

 - Personal expenses.
 This means room and board, insurance, medical expenses (including student health fees), transportation, and other similar personal, living, or family expenses.

 - Any course or other education involving sports, games, or hobbies, or any noncredit course, unless such course or other education is part of the student's degree program or helps the student acquire or improve job skills.

 Qualified education expenses do not include any expenses for which you take any other deduction, such as on Schedule A (Form 1040) or Schedule C (Form 1040).